Yacine-ai-tech/Yacine-ai-tech/README.md

 I work across three registers, and I try not to blur them.

-**AI systems engineering.** Production RAG, multi-agent orchestration, document intelligence, LLMOps, and edge/IoT platforms, delivered as a freelance engineer for clients in Niger and the broader Sahel region.
+**AI systems engineering.** Production RAG, multi-agent orchestration, document intelligence, LLMOps, and edge/IoT platforms, delivered as a freelance engineer for clients in Niger — engineered against Sahel-wide infrastructure constraints (intermittent connectivity, shared NAT, low-end hardware), not yet delivered outside Niger.

 **Open-source research tooling.** Six standalone AI/ML tools, dual-licensed (AGPL-3.0 / commercial), each shipped with a public evaluation protocol rather than a marketing claim.

-**Applied research on low-resource languages.** Corpus aggregation and cataloging for Hausa, Zarma, and Fulfulde through an adaptive-learning platform currently in prototyping and real-user testing.
+**Adaptive learning platform.** *Cibiyar Karatu*, subject-agnostic and offline-first, for Niger and the Sahel — French alongside Hausa, Zarma, and Fulfulde — plus a parallel research contribution in corpus and benchmark work for those three languages, at very different starting points of existing NLP coverage.

 ## Background